mehulagg/gitlab/doc/administration/gitaly/praefect.md

 ```

 NOTE:
-If _unset_ in Rails, Praefect will use the default value for the flags, which depends on the GitLab version in use.
+If _unset_ in Rails, flags will read false from the console and Praefect will use their default value, which depends on the GitLab version in use.

 To monitor strong consistency, you can use the following Prometheus metrics: